 Our Analysis and Test Results

 The Ecotric Vortex is billed as an "electric city bike," and this zippy 26-inch wheeled Class 2 e-bike scored relatively well in several of our rating metrics.
 Its got a 350W rear hub motor, a top throttle speed of 20 mph, and a solid distance range.
 It comes equipped for the city/commuting with smooth-rolling tires and front and rear fenders.
-We put it up against a diverse selection of affordable electric bikes to see how it compares.
+We put it up against the best budget electric bikes to see how it compares.

 Testers felt the Ecotric had a pretty good ride quality, although there was something about the bike's geometry that didn't agree with our taller tester.
 That said, this bike has an almost racy feel; it rolls fast, handles predictably, and is generally pretty comfortable.
 While it couldn't match our top-rated models, it still earned a respectable 6 out of 10 in this metric.